 Below you'll see a list of the best colleges and universities to study Public Health.
 Our ranking methodology takes into account education quality, average earnings of graduates, accreditation, and several other relevant factors.

 It is hard to find a better school than University of Washington - Seattle Campus if you wish to study Public Health.
 University of Washington - Seattle Campus offers graduate degrees in public health for those interested in an advanced degree.
-University of Washington - Seattle Campus is among the largest schools in Washington.
+The setting in a significant city is tremendous for young people trying to find adequate prospects for social networking, experience, and life.

+You may want to commit to an ACT preparation class before taking the test because the usual ACT score is 29.
 94.0% of first-year students come back for their sophomore year of school.
 Learn more and see just how University of Washington - Seattle Campus ranks in other categories.

 Rutgers University - New Brunswick is among your best bets if you want to study Public Health.
 Grads of the public health program state that they receive average early career wages of $45,173 and mid-career wages of $96,399.
-The setting in a big city is tremendous for scholars trying to find adequate chances for social networking, experience, and life.
+With over 20,000 undergraduates, Rutgers University - New Brunswick is among the biggest schools in the nation.

 Any student pursuing a degree in Public Health has to check out Brown University.
 Brown University offers graduate degrees in public health for those interested in an advanced degree.
 Situated in Providence, Rhode Island, this school is a logical choice for students who enjoy the thrills of a large city.

 Roughly 49.0% of students submit ACT scores, with the average score being in the 32 range.
 Brown University requires freshmen to live on-campus.
 The scorecard provides a great overview of Brown University.